DanielMSchmidt/choreo-builder/README.md

   - save it beneath the dances, so they can easily be switched
   - give WIP choreo a temporary name, so it can be autoselected at first
 - Add comments to moves
-  - add to move as such or to move in this choreography
+  - add to move as such
   - can have a start and end beat
   - beats should be a dropdown with 1/8 timings
+  - should be deletable (globally or locally)